tehsis/Tabu.js/README.md

 1. Clone the project into a local project.
 2. Make sure you have Node.js and MongoDB on your machine.
+3. Run

+   >npm install

-3. Run 'npm install' at root in order to get the necessary dependencies.
+   at root in order to get the necessary dependencies.

+4. MongoDB must be running at

+   >localhost:27017

-4. MongoDB must be running at localhost:27017 (You have to modify /common.js otherwise)
+   (You have to modify /common.js otherwise)

-5. Run 'node setup/index.js'.
+5. Run

+   >$node setup/index.js

-6. Start the server executing "node index.js".
+6. Start the server executing:

+   >$node index.js

-7. Point your browser to htpp://localhost:3000.
+7. Point your browser to:

+   >htpp://localhost:3000.

 Technical details
 -----------------